biocore/qiime/doc/scripts/single_rarefaction.rst

 		Exclude taxonomic (lineage) information for each OTU.
 	-k, `-`-keep_empty_otus
-		Retain OTUs of all zeros, which are usually omitted from the output OTU tables. [default: False]
+		Retain OTUs of all zeros, which are usually omitted from the output OTU tables. [default: False] `-`-subsample_multinomial
+		Subsample using subsampling with replacement [default: False]

 **Output:**